Modeling and Simulation of Transportation Networks

-Professor Moshe Ben-Akiva, Director of the MIT ITS Laboratory, is the Lecturer-In-Charge.
-Guest lecturers may include: Ennio Cascetta (University of Naples/Ministry of Transport – Regione Campania, Italy), Pierluigi Coppola (University of Rome), Haris Koutsopoulos (KTH Royal Institute of Technology), and/or Hani Mahmassani (Northwestern University), and/or Maya Abou-Zeid (American University of Beirut)
+Professor Moshe Ben-Akiva, Director of the MIT ITS Laboratory, is the Lecturer-in-Charge.
+Guest lecturers may include: Ennio Cascetta (University of Naples/Ministry of Transport – Regione Campania, Italy), Pierluigi Coppola (University of Rome), Haris Koutsopoulos (KTH Royal Institute of Technology), Hani Mahmassani (Northwestern University), and/or Maya Abou-Zeid (American University of Beirut)

-One full-tuition scholarship will be a warded to an outstanding doctoral student.
+One full-tuition scholarship will be awarded to an outstanding doctoral student.
 Half-tuition scholarships are also available for doctoral students.
-To apply for the scholarship, please email a CV and a letter stating the relevance of the course to your research to email@example.com.
+To apply for the scholarship, please email a CV and a letter stating the relevance of the course to your research to firstname.lastname@example.org.
 The deadline to apply for the scholarship is June 15, 2014.
-Doctoral student scholarship applicants should not register for the course until the scholarship decisions have been released in early May.
+Doctoral student scholarship applicants should not register for the course until the scholarship decisions have been released in mid June.

 Please contact Katie Rosa at email@example.com with any questions.